renoki-co/php-k8s/docs/kinds/Pod.md

 ## Pod Logs

 Pods can contain logs, and PHP K8s is good at it.
-Before checking how it works, please see the [Live Tracking](../../README.md#live-tracking) section from README to see how the closures really work at interpreting the real-time data in Kubernetes.

-Retrieve a single string with all logs until the point of call:
+You can retrieve a single string with all logs until the point of call:

 ```php
 // Simple logging, no watcher